-In January 2002, we sold the assets of our small molecule group to Signature BioScience, Inc. (Signature), a privately-held detection-based drug discovery company, in exchange for 523,952 shares of Signature convertible preferred stock.
+In January 2002, we sold the assets of our small molecule group to Signature BioScience, Inc. (Signature), a privately held detection- based drug discovery company, in exchange for 523,952 shares of Signature convertible preferred stock.
 The small molecule group primarily had been responsible for our chemistry, high-throughput screening and small-molecule drug discovery research efforts.
-The stock received was recorded at the net book value of the assets sold, which approximated \$1.2 million.
+The stock received was recorded at the net book value of the assets sold plus transaction costs incurred, which approximated \$1.3 million.
 Accordingly, there was no gain or loss recorded on this transaction.

 In conjunction with this sale, 12 of our former employees became employed by Signature.
 We may be obligated to pay up to a maximum of \$320,000 in cash retention bonuses to designated key employees still employed by Signature after one year.
+We believe that if such amounts are paid, they will be recorded as an increase in the carrying value of the preferred stock.